 Instructions

-3. To make the biscuit topping: Whisk the flour, baking powder, thyme, and 1 teaspoon salt together in a bowl until well-combined.
+4. To make the biscuit topping: Whisk the flour, baking powder, thyme, and 1 teaspoon salt together in a bowl until well-combined.
 Gently toss in the butter pieces and coat them with the flour mixture.
 Rub the butter in with your fingers (use your thumbs and first two fingers) until the mixture becomes a little crumbly and the butter forms small clumps - you'll need to use a little pressure to get the cold butter to break up so don't be afraid to "get dirty".
+Alternatively, you can use a pastry cutter or 2 knives.
 Stir in the cheese then pour in the cream.
 Stir the cheese and cream in with a fork to combine just until a dough forms and no flour remains - the dough should be wet and sticky.

 Notes